Homepage

 Faisan Vallée d'Auge

-Pheasants breasts in the Normandy style.
+Pheasant breasts in the Normandy style.

 One bird serves two as the legs would better go in a terrine.
 This is an easy recipe as you do not need to properly pluck the birds.
 You can even use the two breasts only after removing them simply with a knife.
 This recipe also applies to good chickens and guinea-fowls.
 Le Pays d'Auge is the Norman countryside of Deauville and Honfleur.
 The Norman chalk-streams are flowing across dairy meadows -for camembert cheese- also planted with old apple trees producing cider and calvados.